cirrusflyer275ds/ctx-eor-site/docs/staff/account-rep-dashboard.md

 # Account Representative Dashboard

-Welcome to the internal dashboard for CTX-EOR account reps.
+Welcome to the internal dashboard for Hireway account reps.
 This area displays trial activity, onboarding progress, and customer interactions.

 ---